 Fibromas are randomly distributed on deer but occur most frequently about the eyes, neck, face, and forelegs.
 They may be single or multiple.
 Light infections are a common occurrence in white-tailed deer.
 A heavily infected deer may have 25 or more.
 Occasionally, in multiple infections, they are so numerous and close together that they join into a coalescent mass.
-However, the incidence of severe involvement is extremely low, judging from the fact that not more than 2 or 3 cases in the whole state are reported to us a year.
+However, the incidence of severe involvement is extremely low.

 The disease occurs statewide in Michigan, and has been reported in white-tailed deer, black-tailed deer, and mule deer over much of their respective North American ranges.
 Similar skin tumors have been reported from moose on Isle Royale and in British Columbia.

 In a survey made in New York state it was found that the incidence of fibromatosis is highest in deer 2.5 years of age and younger, and 5 times higher among bucks than does.
 Records obtained for Michigan through necropsies, field reports, and check station operations also indicate this is primarily a disease of young male deer.